Image

 Hadrosaurids include some definite herd dwellers.
 The entire life cycle of hadrosaurids is preserved: nests, eggs, embryos, hatchlings, juveniles, subadults, and adults.
 Hadrosaurid footprints and isolated hadrosaurid teeth are among the most common Late Cretaceous fossils of North America.
 Skin impressions and even mineralized soft tissue are known for duckbills.

-The latest on-going phylogenetic analyses show two major subclades of Hadrosauridae: crested Lambeosaurinae and broad-snouted Hadrosaurinae.
-The latter group has sometimes been called "Saurolophinae", because in some analyses Hadrosaurus proper of New Jersey and the closely related Eotrachdon of Alabama (and the very similar Italian Tethyshadros and Telmatosaurus of Romania) seems to lie outside the Lambeosaurinae-Hadrosaurinae clade (Euhadrosauria) (However, a note of caution: some preliminary studies suggest that "hadrosaurines" may be paraphyletic with respect to Lambeosaurinae).
+The latest on-going phylogenetic analyses show two major subclades of Hadrosauridae: crested Lambeosaurinae and broad-snouted Saurolophinae.
+The latter group has sometimes been called "Hadrosaurinae", because older analyses found Hadrosaurus of New Jersey to be a member of this group.
+However, most recent studies find that Hadrosaurus, Eotrachdon of Alabama, Italian Tethyshadros, and Telmatosaurus of Romania lie outside the Lambeosaurinae-Saurolophinae clade (Euhadrosauria) (However, a note of caution: some preliminary studies suggest that "hadrosaurines/saurolophines" may be paraphyletic with respect to Lambeosaurinae).
 Both the major clades are known from a great number of excellent skeletons.

 Lambeosaurines are characterized by a hollow crest covering the nasal passage.
 These crests, which vary between species, may have had both a visual and sound display function.
 Baby lambeosaurines lacked this structure.